artialex/artialex.github.io/notes/Exceptions.md

-**Exceptions** can be throwed:
+---
+tags: [java]
+---

+# Exceptions

+Difference between Errors and Exceptions: Exception is something unexpected, Error is something expected

-- explicitly using `throw` keyword
-- by method or constructor
-- by JVM itself
+*Exceptions* can be throwed explicitly using `throw` keyword or by method or constructor or by JVM itself

-Hierarchy
+Exceptions hierarchy

 - `Throwable` is a base class for all exceptions
 	- `Exception` is the superclass of all *normal* exceptions